Gameday inactives, injuries and weather: Week 4

 buffalo

+Inactives: LB Del’Shawn Phillips, OL Ike Boettger, TE Lee Smith, QB Jake Fromm and RB Zack Moss

-Lineup notes: RB Zack Moss (toe) was limited in practice all week and is questionable.
-He’s a game-time call.
+Lineup notes: RB Zack Moss (toe) was limited in practice all week and is not ready to go just yet.

 las vegas

+Inactives: WR Bryan Edwards, OT Trent Brown, OG Patrick Omameh, S Dallin Leavitt, WR Henry Ruggs III and CB Rico Gafford

 Lineup notes: TE Darren Waller (knee) and RB Josh Jacobs (hip, knee) practiced fully all week and are good for Week 4.
 WR Bryan Edwards (foot, ankle) is out.
-WR Henry Ruggs (knee, hamstring) didn’t practice all week and is listed as doubtful.
+WR Henry Ruggs (knee, hamstring) didn’t practice all week and also is inactive.

 Philadelphia at San Francisco (8:20 p.m.
 EDT)